DFHack/dfhack/docs/Plugins.rst

 Advanced usage:

+:autolabor <labor> <minimum> [<maximum>]:
-:`autolabor <labor> <minimum> [<maximum>]`: Set number of dwarves assigned to a labor.
+                                Set number of dwarves assigned to a labor.
-:`autolabor <labor> haulers`:               Set a labor to be handled by hauler dwarves.
+:autolabor <labor> haulers:     Set a labor to be handled by hauler dwarves.
-:`autolabor <labor> disable`:               Turn off autolabor for a specific labor.
+:autolabor <labor> disable:     Turn off autolabor for a specific labor.
-:`autolabor <labor> reset`:                 Return a labor to the default handling.
+:autolabor <labor> reset:       Return a labor to the default handling.
-:`autolabor reset-all`:                     Return all labors to the default handling.
+:autolabor reset-all:           Return all labors to the default handling.
-:`autolabor list`:                          List current status of all labors.
+:autolabor list:                List current status of all labors.
-:`autolabor status`:                        Show basic status information.
+:autolabor status:              Show basic status information.
-:`autolabor-artisans <command>`:            Run a command for labors where skill affects output quality

-*Examples:*
+See `scripts/autolabor-artisans` for a differently-tunde setup.

+Examples:

-:`autolabor MINE 5`:                        Keep at least 5 dwarves with mining enabled.
+:autolabor MINE:                Keep at least 5 dwarves with mining enabled.
-:`autolabor CUT_GEM 1 1`:                   Keep exactly 1 dwarf with gemcutting enabled.
+:autolabor CUT_GEM 1 1:         Keep exactly 1 dwarf with gemcutting enabled.
-:`autolabor COOK 1 1 3`:                    Keep 1 dwarf with cooking enabled, selected only from the top 3.
+:autolabor COOK 1 1 3:          Keep 1 dwarf with cooking enabled, selected only from the top 3.
+:autolabor FEED_WATER_CIVILIANS haulers:
-:`autolabor FEED_WATER_CIVILIANS haulers`:  Have haulers feed and water wounded dwarves.
+                                Have haulers feed and water wounded dwarves.
-:`autolabor CUTWOOD disable`:               Turn off autolabor for wood cutting.
+:autolabor CUTWOOD disable:     Turn off autolabor for wood cutting.

 By default, each labor is assigned to between 1 and 200 dwarves (2-200 for mining).
 By default 33% of the workforce become haulers, who handle all hauling jobs as well